Table of Contents

 Heat can also help with cramps.
 Use a stick-on heat patch, heating pad, or hot water bottle.
 A thermometer is useful to check your temperature and make sure you don’t have a fever.

-If you’re considering a do-it-yourself abortion, it’s crucial to prepare thoroughly.
-While self managed procedure can be safe if done under the right circumstances, ensure you’re fully informed, follow recommended medical guidelines, and, ideally, have access to a healthcare provider or support organization.
+If you’re considering a self-managed abortion, it’s crucial to prepare thoroughly.
+While self-managed abortion can be safe if done under the right circumstances, ensure you’re fully informed, follow recommended medical guidelines, and, ideally, have access to a healthcare provider or support organization.

 Here’s a list of essential items to have on hand: